bhopals/english-vocabs/skill-set-writing.md

   - the study provides strong evidence that reusable bags could pose a significant risk to the safety of food supply if used to transport food from store to home
   - reusable bags should be washed and discarded regularly.

+- Essay - Living Green
+  - most people want to follow environmentally friendly living habits, but they do not know what to do.
+  - experts advice often coflicts and may not consider individual situations
+  - Green alternatives may be impractical
+  - For example, the weather, the design of cities, and long commuting distance often make cycling work impractical in Canada.
+  - Citizens may dutifully separate recyclables from their garbage only to find out that city has no market for the items and they end up in landfill anyway.
+  - Finally, the green alternatives are not always as good as advertised.
+For instance, compact fluroescent bulbs use less electricity but contain toxic mercury.
+Lighter fuel-efficient cars may break down earlier and have to be replaced sooner than heavier cars.
+It is clear that consumers must educate themselves about the choices the make.
+  - How Canadians limit environmental damage